dr-jam/GameplayProgramming/README.md

 #### Attendance

+The attendance rules are suspended while the course is offered remotely.

-The attendance algorithm is as follows:
+~~The attendance algorithm is as follows:
-AttendanceGrade = Min(5, 5 * (SubmittedAttendanceCodes / (ClassesWhereAttendanceWasTaken - 1)))
+AttendanceGrade = Min(5, 5 * (SubmittedAttendanceCodes / (ClassesWhereAttendanceWasTaken - 1)))~~

 ## Schedule